dherault/serverless-offline/README.md

 `serverless --verbose`

-the console should display _Offline_ as one of the plugins now available in your Serverless project.
+The console should display _Offline_ as one of the plugins now available in your Serverless project.

 ## Usage and command line options

-In your project root run:
+In your project root, run:

 `serverless offline` or `sls offline`.

-to list all the options for the plugin run:
+To list all the options for the plugin, run:

 `sls offline --help`